 The underlying cause of death, rather than direct or intermediate antecedent cause, is the one recommended as the main cause for tabulation of mortality statistics.
-It is defined as (a) the disease or injury which initiated the train of events leading directly to death, or (b) the circumstances of the accident or violence which produced the fatal injury.
+It is defined as (a) the disease or injury which initiated the train of events leading directly to death, or (b) the circumstances of the accident or violence which produced the fatal injury.1

 Statistics on deaths by cause presented in this table are provided by the World Health Organisation.
-They are limited to countries or areas that meet the criterion that cause-of-death statistics are classified to the ninth or tenth revisions of the ICD.
+They are limited to countries or areas that meet the criterion that cause-of-death statistics are classified to the ninth or tenth revisions of the International Classification of Diseases (ICD-9 or ICD-10).
 Data that are classified by the tenth revision are set in bold in the table.